The charming city of Salamanca, Spain

 You will spend hours looking up at Salamanca’s stunning architecture.

-A rare couples selfie in Plaza Mayor.
+A rare selfie in Plaza Mayor.

 The architecture in Salamanca is unlike anywhere else.